 We continue our 2017 series examining each of the articles of the Belgic Confession, one of Faith Church’s confessions of faith.

-Questions about the Bible or theology?
-Email them to Pastor Brian at Theology@wearefaith.org.
-You can also subscribe to receive weekly emails with our blog posts by filling out the information on the right side.
+Questions about Bible or theology?
+E-mail them to Pastor Brian at Theology@wearefaith.org.
+You can also subscribe to get weekly e-mails with our blog posts by filling out the info on the right side.